GitPolyakoff/tmp-admin-checker/README.md

 - Popup notifications (can be enabled or disabled).
 - Popup notification sound (can be enabled or disabled).
-- Admin nearby sound (can be enabled or disabled).
 - Shows the **last detected admin** in the main window.
-- Sound keeps playing as long as **at least one admin is near you**.
 - Admin roles are verified using the **official TruckersMP team page**.

-> ⚠ The admin nearby sound detection is in **beta**.
-> In some situations, the game may not log updates while the admin is standing still, which can affect detection timing.

 ---